 Welcome to Pat Carroll & Company

-Pat Carroll & Company is authorised by the Institute of Chartered Accountant in Ireland to carry out investment advice and to carry out audit work in Ireland, Northern Ireland and Great Britain.
+Pat Carroll & Company is authorised by the Institute of Chartered Accountant in Ireland to carry out investment advice in Ireland, Northern Ireland and Great Britain.
 We can help to reduce your time on administration.

 This, in turn allows you to concentrate on your key business objectives, run your business, increase sales and meet your customers objectives.
 Let us take the ‘hassle factor’ out of your accounting and book-keeping.
 At Pat Carroll & Company we offer a substantial accounts service for sole traders, partnership and limited liability companies.
 Read more..

 Housing commencements up 30.6% in August22nd September 2023

 New figures from the Department of Housing, Local Government and Heritage shows that the number of new commencement notices for August rose by 30.6% compared to the same time last year.
 The Department said commencement notices for 2,770 new homes were received by Building Control Authorities in August, up from 2.121 units in August of […]Read More...

 Govt must balance support and inflation in budget...22nd September 2023